 The management of companies sector includes establishments that hold the securities of companies and enterprises for the purpose of owning a controlling interest or influencing management decisions; or establishments that administer, oversee, and manage establishments of the company or enterprise and that normally undertake the strategic or organizational planning and decision making role of the company or enterprise.
 Establishments in this sector perform essential activities that are often undertaken, in-house, by establishments in many sectors of the economy.
 By consolidating the performance of these activities of the enterprise at one establishment, economies of scale are achieved.

 The sector includes some of the most famous companies in Oregon.
-These are firms that require highly skilled talent to manage corporate operations.
+These firms require highly skilled talent to manage corporate operations.
 Some of these companies have a national or even international brand that is based in Oregon including: Nike, Daimler Trucks, Columbia Sportswear, Kroger, Stash Tea, Dutch Brothers, and McMenamins.
 This is a large and fast growing industry.
-More than 47,000 people worked in this sector in Oregon, which grew by an impressive 35 percent in the past seven years.
+More than 48,000 people worked in this sector in Oregon, which has enjoyed strong growth in the last few years.

 This industry employs lots of folks with the technical skills necessary to manage a company, with occupations relating to finance, logistics, and software.
-Occupations such as: accountants and auditors ($67,010); bookkeeping, accounting, and auditing clerks ($39,730); financial managers ($116,110); and computer systems analysts ($87,290).
+Occupations heavily represented here included accountants and auditors ($71,450); bookkeeping, accounting, and auditing clerks ($41,840); financial managers ($118,680); and computer systems analysts ($89,440).